MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 ## Step 2 - Choose how to manage updates

 > [!NOTE]
 > **Best practice:** We recommend updating your client devices automatically.
 You can define the frequency of the feature updates, but the updates occur without any administrative overhead.
-If you want to take more control and get additional insights into e.g. the progress of an update deployment, we recommend using [Servicing profiles](admincenter/servicing-profile.md).
+If you want to take more control and get additional insights into e.g. the progress of an update deployment, we recommend usinga [servicing profile](admincenter/servicing-profile.md).

 We recommend updating your client devices automatically from the Office CDN.
 You can still control the frequency of the feature updates, as those settings are defined as part of the initial deployment, but the updates themselves occur without any additional tools or administrative overhead.
 In addition, the updates are automatically deployed over a number of days to conserve your network bandwidth.

 You can also use Intune to apply additional policies, e.g. to set a deadline after how many days an update installation should be enforced.
 Review the [Intune documentation](/mem/intune/configuration/administrative-templates-update-office.md) on how to apply ADMX settings to devices.

-The third, cloud-based option is to leverage [servicing profiles](admincenter/servicing-profile.md).
+The third, cloud-based option is to leverage a [servicing profile](admincenter/servicing-profile.md).
 It is a cloud-based update management solution for devices on Monthly Enterprise Channel.
 It includes features like advanced monitoring, reporting, enforcing, staggering, and rolling back devices.

 If you need to distribute updates from an on-prem source, you can do so with Configuration Manager by downloading the updates and deploying them from distribution points.
 If you use a previous version of Configuration Manager, we recommend you upgrade to the current branch.